Sunday Fire Food

 That moment is why we do this.

-For years, Sunday was the day we cooked the way we actually wanted to cook — not quickly, not conveniently, but with fire and time and intention.
+For years, Sunday was the day we cooked the way I actually wanted to cook — not quickly, not conveniently, but with fire and time and intention.
 Dough made from scratch.
 Beans simmered low.
 Tri-tip seasoned with nothing but salt, garlic, and smoke.
 Tiramisu that took two days to do right.
 Italian one week, Mexican the next, sometimes both on the same table because that is how we actually eat in Southern California.

 Sunday was never about the week behind us or the week ahead.
 It was about the food in front of us, and the people we shared it with.